Evolution of $\beta$-decay half-lives at finite-temperatures: Theoretical formalism

 where $\prod\limits_{S =1, T=0}$ denotes projector on T = 0, S = 1 states.
 For the ranges we use $\mu_1$ = 1.2 fm, and $\mu_2$ = 0.7 fm, and strengths are set to $g_1 = 1$ and $g_2 =-2$~\cite{PhysRevC.69.054303}.
 For the isovector pairing in residual interaction we employ pairing part of the Gogny interaction \cite{PhysRevC.88.034308}.
 Isoscalar pairing strength $V_0^{is}$ is considered as a free parameter that can be constrained by the Gamow-Teller excitation or $\beta$-decay experimental data.
 In this work, the functional form introduced in Ref. \cite{NIU2013172} is used,

-with values $V_L = 153.2$ MeV, $V_D $= 8.4 MeV, $a$ = 6.0, and $b$ = -0.8, adjusted to best reproduce all experimentally available half-life data in the range $8 \leq Z \leq 82$.
+with values $V_L = 153.2(137.8)$ MeV, $V_D $= 8.4(48.7) MeV, $a$ = 6.0(98.6), and $b$ = -0.8(-3.1) for D3C${}^*$(DD-ME2) interaction, adjusted to best reproduce all experimentally available half-life data in the range $8 \leq Z \leq 82$.
 In the particle-hole channel ($ph$) of the PNRQRPA residual interaction only $\rho-$meson and $\pi$-meson terms are present~\cite{PhysRevC.69.054303}.
-Due to the derivative nature of pion-nucleon coupling, the zero-range Landau-Migdal term is also included, that accounts for the contact part of the nucleon-nucleon interaction (see Ref. \cite{PhysRevC.69.054303}).
-Unless otherwise stated, the strength parameter of the Landau-Migdal term is taken as $g^\prime = 0.76$, which is adjusted to reproduce the experimental excitation energy of the Gamow-Teller resonance in ${}^{208}$Pb.
+Due to the derivative nature of pion-nucleon coupling, the zero-range Landau-Migdal term is also included, that accounts for the contact part of the nucleon-nucleon interaction of the form \cite{PhysRevC.69.054303} where for pion-nucleon coupling standard values are used $m_\pi = 138.0 \text{ MeV}$, $f_\pi^2/(4\pi) = 0.08$, and $\boldsymbol{\Sigma} = $, $\boldsymbol{\sigma}$ being the Pauli spin matrix and $\boldsymbol{\tau}$ isospin operator.
+Unless otherwise stated, the strength parameter of the Landau-Migdal term is taken as $g^\prime = 0.76(0.55)$ for D3C${}^*$(DD-ME2) interaction, which is adjusted to reproduce the experimental excitation energy of the Gamow-Teller resonance in ${}^{208}$Pb.

 For the calculation of the $\beta$-decay half-lives both allowed ($L=0$) and first-forbidden ($L=0,1$) transitions are included.
-General form of $\beta$-decay rate is given by
+General form of $\beta$-decay rate in stellar conditions is given by \cite{PhysRevC.89.045806}

-where $W$ is electron energy in the units of $m_e c^2$, $m_e$ denotes the electron mass, and $p_e$ is electron momentum in units of $m_e c$. $W_0$ is the maximum electron energy given by difference of initial and final nuclear mass.
-The integration is performed up to a maximum electron momentum $p_0$. $F(Z,W)$ is the Fermi function, taking into account distortion of electron wavefunctions \cite{Kolbe_2003}.
-Maximum electron energy in $\beta$-decay can be approximated as
+where $W$ is electron energy in the units of $m_e c^2$, $m_e$ denotes the electron mass, and $p_e$ is electron momentum in units of $m_e c$. $W_0$ is the maximal electron energy given by difference of initial and final nuclear mass.
+The integration is performed up to a maximal electron momentum $p_0$. $F(Z,W)$ is the Fermi function, taking into account distortion of electron wavefunctions \cite{Kolbe_2003}.
+Maximal electron energy in $\beta$-decay can be approximated as

-where $\lambda_{n(p)}$ denotes neutron(proton) chemical potentials, $\Delta_{np} = 1.293$ MeV is the neutron-proton mass difference, and $E_{QRPA}$ is the FT-PNRQRPA eigenvalue for the considered state. $K$ is measured in superallowed $\beta$-decay to be $K =6144 \pm 2$ s \cite{PhysRevC.79.055502}. $C(W)$ is the so-called shape factor.
-For the allowed GT transitions, $C(W)$ is equal to the reduced matrix element of the GT${}^-$ transition
+where $\lambda_{np} = \lambda_n - \lambda_p$ is the difference between neutron and proton chemical potentials, $\Delta_{np} = 1.293$ MeV is the neutron-proton mass difference, and $E_{QRPA}$ is the FT-PNRQRPA eigenvalue for the considered state. $K$ is measured in superallowed $\beta$-decay to be $K =6144 \pm 2$ s \cite{PhysRevC.79.055502}. $C(W)$ is the so-called shape factor.
+The outgoing electrons follow a Fermi-Dirac distribution